m13253/JKSN/README.md

     [magic header] [control byte] [checksum] [control byte] [data bytes] [control byte] [data bytes] ...

+One JSON stream can only produce one value.
+So once a complete value is parsed, the JKSN stream should be terminated.

 ### Magic header

 This part contains four bytes `jk!`, it is used for safe Internet transmission and data type recognition.
 If the network bandwidth is limited, magic header can be omitted.